nvieira-mcgill/alala/README.md

 # alala
 A pipeline for the Wide-field Infra-Red Camera (WIRCam) and MegaPrime instruments at the Canada-France-Hawaii Telescope (CFHT).
-Does stacking, astrometry, PSF photometry and aperture photometry.
+The pipeline does stacking, astrometry, PSF photometry and aperture photometry on images from either camera.
+Also included is a script to streamline making light curves.

 Named after the ʻAlalā, the Hawaiian crow, known for its intelligence and flying ability.